BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 ![Screenshot 2025 06 02 132105](https://tinypic.host/images/2025/06/02/Screenshot-2025-06-02-132105.png)

-Once the mesh is painted, we can transfer the vertex paint colours to the cloth mesh.
+Once the mesh is painted, transfer the vertex paint colours to the cloth mesh.

 ## Exporting from Blender